Carrow Abbey: Later history and Bracondale Estate

 By 1879, Carrow Abbey was in the ownership of the firm J &J Colman who continued to own the estate for many decades.
-Jeremiah James Colman and his wife Caroline Colman (née Cozens-Hardy) raised their six children there, and their daughter Ethel Coleman, (later the first woman Lord Mayor of Norwich) lived there for most of her life.
+Jeremiah James Colman and his wife Caroline Colman (née Cozens-Hardy) raised their six children there, and their daughter Ethel Coleman, later the first woman Lord Mayor of Norwich, lived there for most of her life.
 Between 1899 and 1909 they carried out considerable renovation work to the Abbey, including adding a new wing.
-It was at Carrow Abbey in July 1900 that the Colman family played host to royalty, providing a lavish luncheon to the Prince of Wales.
-James Stuart, scientist and MP husband of eldest daughter Laura Coleman, died at Carrow Abbey in 1913.

-Carrow Abbey became a Grade I listed building on 26 May 1954.
-Carrow Abbey has often been the subject of notable paintings, one of which is of the members of "the Carrow Abbey hunt", made by Philip Reinagle in 1780.
+The Colman family played host to royalty at Carrow Abbey in July 1900, providing a lavish luncheon to the Prince of Wales.
+James Stuart, politician husband of eldest daughter Laura Coleman, died at Carrow Abbey in 1913.Carrow Abbey was listed as a Grade I listed building on 26 May 1954.
+Carrow Abbey is the subject of many notable paintings, one of which is of the members of "the Carrow Abbey hunt", painted by Philip Reinagle in 1780.

 The Norfolk and Norwich Archaeological Society studied the priory site in 1917 and again in August 2010 when they studied the remaining Norman architecture, the 16th century rooms and gardens.